A sequence is a generalized list, consisting of zero or more values.

 (define arr :: byte[] ((primitive-array-new byte) 10)) (define vec :: u8vector (make u8vector arr))

-At this point vec
+At this point vec uses arr for its underlying storage,

 so changes to one affect the other.

-is re-sized so it needs a larger underlying array,
+It vec is re-sized so it needs a larger underlying array,

-then it will no longer use arr
+then it will no longer use arr.

 Bytevectors represent blocks of binary data.
 They are

-fixed-length sequences of bytes, where a byte
+fixed-length sequences of bytes, where a byte is an exact

 integer in the range [0, 255].
 A bytevector is typically more